 Healthcare Abuse and Fraud in Nursing Homes

-If you suspect that a nursing home resident is affected by abuse of the healthcare system or fraudulent billing practices, help is available.
-Call 1-800-516-4783 today for a free case consultation learn more about your rights in nursing home care and what you can do about suspected fraud.
+If you suspect that a nursing home resident is affected by healthcare abuse or fraudulent billing practices, help is available.
+Call 1-866-548-9636 today for a free case consultation and learn more about your rights and what you can do if you suspect fraud.

 What is Healthcare Abuse and Fraud in Nursing Homes?

-Healthcare abuse and fraud is the practice of improper, inflated, or otherwise unlawful medical billing.
-Medicaid, Medicare, and private insurers who fund the care of nursing home residents are vulnerable to fraud and when it happens, residents are inevitably affected.
-In nursing homes, healthcare abuse and fraud include:
+Healthcare abuse and fraud is the practice of improper, inflated or otherwise unlawful medical billing.
+Medicaid, Medicare and private insurers who fund the care of nursing home residents are vulnerable to fraud.
+When it happens, residents are inevitably affected.
+In nursing homes, healthcare abuse and fraud includes:

-- Double billing, upcoding or upbilling, in which billing includes more procedures or supplies more expensive than those performed or used
+- Double billing, upcoding or upbilling – Billing includes more procedures or supplies that are more expensive than those performed or used.

 Federal and state agencies investigate complaints of Medicare and Medicaid fraud, in addition to proactively seeking out offenders to bring them to justice.
-These agencies can use the criminal justice system to punish those who commit healthcare fraud and deter others from participating.
+These agencies can use the Medicare Fraud Strike Force and the criminal justice system to punish those who commit healthcare fraud and deter others from participating.
 However, these systems do not provide compensation for elderly victims in nursing homes who have been adversely affected.

-If you suspect that you or a loved one are being mistreated, abused, or neglected in a nursing home, you do not have to fight the system alone.
-Call 1-800-516-4783 to learn more about how you can protect nursing home residents from healthcare fraud and abuse.
+If you suspect that you or a loved one are being mistreated, abused or neglected in a nursing home, you do not have to fight the system alone.
+Call 1-866-548-9636 to learn more about how you can protect nursing home residents from healthcare fraud and abuse.

 Who Does Healthcare Abuse and Fraud Affect?